 - Decorative applications

-The chain link is probably the most popular form of woven fencing.
-This is the fence commonly seen around playgrounds, fenced-in backyards, and commercial areas.
-A tool called a fence-stretcher is needed to string the chain link fence properly.
-For this reason, adding chain link fencing to your property may take considerable investment.
-A chain-link fence that’s installed without the use of a fence-stretcher will sag along sections of the fence, making for an unattractive install and poor function.
+The chain link fence is probably the most popular and widely used form of woven fencing.
+This is the type of fence most commonly seen around playgrounds, fenced-in backyards, and commercial areas.
+A tool called a fence-stretcher is required to string a chain link fence properly.
+For this reason, adding chain link fencing to a property may take considerable investment.
+A chain-link fence that is installed without the use of a fence-stretcher will likely sag along sections of the fence.
+This makes for an unattractive install and poorly functioning wire fence.

 Barbed Wire Fencing

-Barbed wire is made of steel and is mostly used for keeping cattle and livestock contained.
-It’s a type of twisted wire that’s different from a traditional woven wire in that the strands are twined together instead of inter-joined with one another.
-At regular intervals along a length of barbed wire, barbs are formed.
-Hence the name.
-Animals that attempt to break through the barbed wire are discouraged by the pointy barbs that cause pain.
+Barbed wire is made of steel and is typically used for keeping cattle and livestock contained.
+It is a type of twisted wire that is different from a traditional woven wire in that its strands are twined together instead of intertwined with one another.
+Barbs are formed at regular intervals along a given length of barbed wire, hence the name.
+Animals that attempt to break through the barbed wire are discouraged by the pointy barbs that can cause pain and injury.

 Popular Uses for Barbed Wire Fencing

 Barbed wire has several practical applications, including: